nunayerBeezwax/twitter_clone/README.md

 ----------------------------
 * DONE * Start off with user signups.
 When somebody signs up, send them a welcome email.

-* Then, let users post tweets.
+* DONE * Then, let users post tweets.
 If another user's handle is mentioned in the tweet, send that user a notification email.

 * Now, let users follow each other.
 Of course, notify somebody by email if when they are followed.
 Add pages showing who a user follows, and who follows them.